RogelioCamargo/wools-v.1/README.md

 ## Project
 Please take a look at it for yourself: [Live Demo](https://roger-solutions.herokuapp.com/dashboard)

+This is the first design and implementation of my warehouse tool.
+This was built using the MVC pattern.

+Technologies and services:
+1. Node.js
+2. HTML/CSS
+4. Javascript
+5. Passport JS
+6. MongoDB and mongoose

 ### 1. Login/Register

 <img src="/demo/login.png" alt="login screen" style="width: 600px;" />